fishinwind/workshop/rst/Block_1/class-8.rst

     #.
 Modify the previous script to use :py:mod:`argparse`, so that it
-       will find entries on every chromosome by default unless given an argument to look on a particular chromosome.
+       will find entries on every chromosome by default unless given an argument to look on a particular chromosome (advanced)

-    #.
-Construct regular expressions with :py:mod:`re` to find all states
-       in states.tab hose names include 'c' and 'o' in that order, with or without other letters in between.

 .. raw:: pdf